ileathan/hubot-mubot/README.md

 ["hubot-mubot"]
 ```

+## Starting your mubot

-If during setup of your hubot you selected the irc adapter as i did then this is how you would launch your mubot.
+If during setup of your hubot you selected the irc adapter as i did then this is how you would launch your mubot:
 ```
 HUBOT_IRC_SERVER=irc.swiftirc.net HUBOT_IRC_ROOMS="#AxE" HUBOT_IRC_NICK="Mubot" HUBOT_IRC_UNFLOOD="true" bin/hubot -a irc
 ```